 SCHECTER2120-B0637 vs SCHECTER355 — Compare

-Schecter Michael Anthony MA-4 Koa Electric Bass Prototype 0637 vs Schecter J-4 Sixx Electric Bass Worn Ivory
+Schecter Michael Anthony MA-4 Koa Electric Bass Prototype 0637 vs Schecter J-4 Sixx bass in Worn Ivory

 No sales tax on orders shipped outside California — total cost beats national retailers that charge sales tax in nearly every state.